Muddy Waters: Early career, 1930s–1948

-In 1943, Muddy headed to Chicago with the hope of becoming a full-time professional musician.
-He later recalled arriving in Chicago as the single most momentous event in his life.
+In 1943, he headed to Chicago with the hope of becoming a full-time professional musician.
+He recalled arriving in Chicago as the single most momentous event in his life.
 He lived with a relative for a short period while driving a truck and working in a factory by day and performing at night.
 Big Bill Broonzy, then one of the leading bluesmen in Chicago, had Muddy open his shows in the rowdy clubs where Broonzy played.
 This gave him the opportunity to play in front of a large audience.
 In 1944, he bought his first electric guitar and then formed his first electric combo.
 He felt obliged to electrify his sound in Chicago because, he said, "When I went into the clubs, the first thing I wanted was an amplifier.
 Couldn't nobody hear you with an acoustic."
 His sound reflected the optimism of postwar African Americans.
 Willie Dixon said that "There was quite a few people around singing the blues but most of them was singing all sad blues.
 Muddy was giving his blues a little pep."

-In 1946, Muddy recorded some songs for Mayo Williams at Columbia Records, with an old-fashioned combo consisting of clarinet, saxophone and piano; they were released a year later with Ivan Ballen's Philadelphia-based 20th Century label, billed as James "Sweet Lucy" Carter and his Orchestra – Muddy Waters' name was not mentioned on the label.
+In 1946, he recorded some songs for Mayo Williams at Columbia Records, with an old-fashioned combo consisting of clarinet, saxophone and piano; they were released a year later with Ivan Ballen's Philadelphia-based 20th Century label, billed as James "Sweet Lucy" Carter and his Orchestra – Muddy Waters' name was not mentioned on the label.
 Later that year, he began recording for Aristocrat Records, a newly formed label run by the brothers Leonard and Phil Chess.
 In 1947, he played guitar with Sunnyland Slim on piano on the cuts "Gypsy Woman" and "Little Anna Mae".
 These were also shelved, but in 1948, "I Can't Be Satisfied" and "I Feel Like Going Home" became hits, and his popularity in clubs began to take off.
 Soon after, Aristocrat changed its name to Chess Records.
-Muddy Waters's signature tune "Rollin' Stone" also became a hit that year.
+His signature tune "Rollin' Stone" also became a hit that year.